Renormalization of the gluon distribution function in the background field formalism: Gluon field renormalization in the light-cone gauge

 with a constant coefficient $C$.
 Multiplying the relation~\eqref{Eq:int_A_mu_ML_1} with $n^{\nu}$, one finds

 thanks to Eq.~\eqref{Eq:int_A_0}.
-Hence, with the joint use of CDR and the ML prescription, the vector integral appearing in Eq.~\eqref{Eq:tadpole_2} vanishes identically as well.\footnote{This result can be checked explicitly by realizing that both poles in $n\!\cdot\!k$ always lie on the same side of the real axis, thanks to the ML prescription.} Hence, the total contribution from the tadpole diagram on the left of Fig.~\ref{Fig:glue_vac_pol_diags} vanishes :
+Hence, with the joint use of CDR and the ML prescription, the vector integral appearing in Eq.~\eqref{Eq:tadpole_2} vanishes identically as well.\footnote{This result can be checked explicitly by realizing that both poles in $n\!\cdot\!k$ always lie on the same side of the real axis in Eq.~\eqref{Eq:int_A_mu_ML_1}, thanks to the ML prescription.} Hence, the total contribution from the tadpole diagram on Fig.~\ref{Fig:g_tad} vanishes :